 Year 12 Camp

 This is a week-long expedition which mixes the field work associated with practical assessment of academic subjects and outdoor activities.
 A lodge at National Park provides a central location for the study of elements of Biology, Geography, Physical Education, English, History, Art and Tourism.
 Abseiling, caving and tramping experiences are included.
-The programme also includes a Retreat for all the Y12 students.
+The programme also includes a Retreat for all the Year 12 students.